“An epic backcountry adventure ride.”

 — Zach Allen

-, you'll cross a dirt road and then encounter a maze of horse trails.
+.
+Turn left onto the trail, and you'll cross a dirt road and then encounter a maze of horse trails.
 Stay generally high and right.
 You'll encounter a lot of hike-a-bike on this section and the trail is very faint and almost overgrown at times.
 Look for cairns.

 Eventually the line of cairns will intersect the Red Cone Jeep Road